NetCal/DNCext_MPARTC/README.md

 ## Usage

-These experiments depend on the code restructuring of the DNC v2.5.0.
+This extension depends on the code restructuring of the DNC v2.5.0.

 ## MPA RTC Curve Backend